 - used workbooks or puzzle books

-- items that are moldy or have insect damage due to the risk of spreading those problems to other books at the library
+- items that are moldy or have insect or animal damage, due to the risk of spreading those problems to other books at the library

 Can I get a receipt?